Most sleep advice fails because it treats your baby like an average chart. This is the pillar. The short version:

 How KidyGrow can help

-KidyGrow learns your baby as you log naps, bedtime, wake-ups, and mood — and "sleep is pattern-based, not night-based" is exactly what pattern visibility makes possible.
-Most sleep guides give you principles; KidyGrow shows you which principle applies to your baby this week.
+KidyGrow learns your baby as you log naps, bedtime, wake-ups, and mood.
+"Sleep is pattern-based, not night-based" is exactly what pattern visibility makes possible.
+Most sleep guides give you principles.
+KidyGrow shows you which principle applies to your baby this week.

-The Daily Brief surfaces those patterns in a few days — because the app remembers the small details you'd otherwise forget (last Tuesday's 45-min nap → last Tuesday's 11 p.m. battle; this Wednesday's earlier bedtime → this Wednesday's calm settle).
+The Daily Brief surfaces those patterns in a few days, because the app remembers the small details you'd otherwise forget (last Tuesday's 45-min nap → last Tuesday's 11 p.m. battle; this Wednesday's earlier bedtime → this Wednesday's calm settle).
 The plan is personalized to your baby's last week, not a generic age chart.
-When the pattern is clear, the next move is obvious — often it's "the morning nap ended too late on 4 of 7 days," not "we need a new method."
-Calibration takes 3–5 days of regular logging; the longer you use it, the sharper the picture.
+When the pattern is clear, the next move is usually obvious: often it's "the morning nap ended too late on 4 of 7 days," not "we need a new method."
+Calibration takes 3–5 days of regular logging, and the longer you use it the sharper the picture.
+Some weeks it won't find a clean pattern, because some weeks are just teething and chaos.
+That's honest, and it's still useful.

 For specific issues, follow the deep-dive links by age in the table above.